kjrandez/Context/NOTES.md

 - Columns w/in columns shouldn't be allowed, render as collapsed page
 - Pages which are recursive should have any iteration after the first instance automatically collapsed regardless of saved state
+- Pages display as nested by default unless recursive... (alt-click or ctrl-click the title to follow link).
+In meta settings they can be set to display as links only (single-click or ctrl-click to follow)

 ### QUESTIONS